+Fires a rock from a slingshot.

 Additional Rules

 If a piece has been destroyed, it leaves rubble on the map.
 This can be restored to the original piece by casting the rejuvenate spell on the rubble from the obelisk.

 If another piece moves over the rubble of another piece, the rubble is removed from play.